Orange County, California: History

+In 1994, Robert Citron was serving as Treasurer-Tax Collector and chose leveraging strategies with county investments that ended in Chapter 9 bankruptcy for the County, costing 3,000 jobs at the county and $1.64 billion in losses.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 948 sqmi, of which 791 sqmi is land and 157 sqmi (16.6%) is water.
 It is the smallest county by area in Southern California, being just over 40% the size of the region's next smallest county, Ventura.
 The average annual temperature is about 68 F.

 Orange County is bordered on the southwest by the Pacific Ocean, on the north by Los Angeles County, on the northeast by San Bernardino County, on the east by Riverside County, and on the southeast by San Diego County.

 The northwestern part of the county lies on the coastal plain of the Los Angeles Basin, while the southeastern end rises into the foothills of the Santa Ana Mountains.
 Most of Orange County's population reside in one of two shallow coastal valleys that lie in the basin, the Santa Ana Valley and the Saddleback Valley.
 The Santa Ana Mountains lie within the eastern boundaries of the county and of the Cleveland National Forest.
 The high point is Santiago Peak (5689 ft), about 20 mi east of Santa Ana.
 Santiago Peak and nearby Modjeska Peak, just 200 ft shorter, form a ridge known as Saddleback, visible from almost everywhere in the county.
 The Peralta Hills extend westward from the Santa Ana Mountains through the communities of Anaheim Hills, Orange, and ending in Olive.
 The Loma Ridge is another prominent feature, running parallel to the Santa Ana Mountains through the central part of the county, separated from the taller mountains to the east by Santiago Canyon.

 The Santa Ana River is the county's principal watercourse, flowing through the middle of the county from northeast to southwest.
 Its major tributary to the south and east is Santiago Creek.
 Other watercourses within the county include Aliso Creek, San Juan Creek, and Horsethief Creek.
 In the North, the San Gabriel River also briefly crosses into Orange County and exits into the Pacific on the Los Angeles-Orange County line between the cities of Long Beach and Seal Beach.
 Laguna Beach is home to the county's only natural lakes, Laguna Lakes, which are formed by water rising up against an underground fault.